 The justices indicated any distributions Husband received over that reasonable amount were attributable to the community as profits derived from existing community assets and subject to equitable division.
 Several important points of information can be concluded from these proceedings.
 Firstly, a trial court has the discretion to decide if a minority discount is appropriate on a case by case basis depending on the relevant factors.

 Also, when the court determines the value of a business asset, it must do so by the valuations given by experts in the case and other evidence provided.
 Additionally, property acquired during the marriage is presumed to be community property, so if a spouse seeks to overcome that presumption, they have the burden of proving the separate character of the property by clear and convincing evidence.

 Lastly, any income a spouse derives from their toil and labor in a community property business after the filing of the petition for dissolution is their sole and separate property, but any amount they earn above that amount is usually considered community property and is subject to equitable division.

-Chris Hildebrand wrote this article about dividing business profits in a divorce in Arizona to ensure everyone has access to information about owning a business in a divorce in Arizona.
+Chris Hildebrand wrote this article about dividing business profits in divorce in Arizona to ensure everyone has access to information about owning a business in divorce in Arizona.
 Chris is a family law attorney at Hildebrand Law, PC.
 He has over 24 years of Arizona family law experience and has received multiple awards, including US News and World Report “Top Arizona Divorce Attorneys”, Phoenix Magazine “Top Divorce Law Firms”, and Arizona Foothills Magazine “Best of the Valley” award.
 He believes the policies and procedures he uses to get his clients through a divorce should all be guided by the principles of honesty, integrity, and actually caring about what his clients are going through.